-A little more amplification.
+A little more amplification beyond the short Face Book Posting.
 Normally one can see the next town on the distant horizon to help gauge the necessary level of effort to get to your next meal and bed.
-On the Meseta one can see forever....yet, the town of Hontanas was invisible, it wasn't there.
+On the Meseta one can see forever....yet, the town of Hontanas was invisible, it wasn't there ecenthough it was clearly near on the map and GPS.
 I finally came upon a posting along the road, in the middle of nowhere, advertising a room and meals and it claimed only to be .5 kilometers away.
 After walking nearly 30 kms, that's not even a skip and a jump away.....except there was no town in sight.
 Naturally I thought this was part of the Anti-Caminoite psychological warfare plan (which existed only in my head....remember, I was half delirious).
-So I called for a room and when they asked, when will you arrive, I gave them my best Spanish interpretation of a shoulder shrug....'huh, I don't know'.
+So I called for a room and when they asked, when I would arrive, I gave them my best Spanish interpretation of a shoulder shrug....'huh, I don't know'.
 As you would expect, it didn't translate very well over the phone.
 Amazingly, within 200 meters of the sign a slight depression in the horizon became visible and miraculously, nestled in this little, unseen valley was the quaintest and prettiest little town of Hontanas, .5 Kms from the sign, just like advertised.
 The delirium, sore feet, mixed with the vision of respite, along with two well pounded beers made for a wonderful ending to a long day.